Understanding Customer Search Intentions in Fashion eCommerce

 For example, a product tagged as a "fit and flare skirt" might not appear in search results if the customer searches for an "A-line skirt."
 As we know, the language of fashion can be confusing and inaccurate.
 When we factor in the fact that third parties are responsible for product tagging, this can lead to inconsistent product tags (after all, we all have different fashion vocabulary).
 Alternatively, in-house merchandising experts may also make mistakes.

 How can we eliminate those mistakes?
-By using artificial intelligence to tag images, we eliminate human error and increase product tagging accuracy, leading to a rich shopping experience.
+By using fashion artificial intelligence to tag images, we eliminate human error and increase product tagging accuracy, leading to a rich shopping experience.

 Here's more about our fashion image tagging process:

 Search is at a turning point.
 Text-based fashion taxonomies are creating barriers for customers to find products easily and accurately.
+And shoppers are demanding more from retailers, as they value seamless product discovery.

 The future of search is moving away from text-based, static search systems and into AI-powered solutions that take into account customer search intentions.
+That way, we can curate product discovery experiences that are better than ever.